Ricky Williams trade: Aftermath

 At the end of his rookie season, Williams expressed resentment towards Ditka and New Orleans.
 He rebounded to two straight seasons with 1,000 rushing yards or more.
 However, Williams expressed an interest in playing baseball, leading the Saints to select Deuce McAllister in the first round of the 2001 NFL draft.
 With the emergence of McAllister and Williams' off-field issues, the Saints traded Williams away after three seasons.
 In exchange for Williams and their fourth round pick in the 2002 NFL draft (used on Randy McMichael), New Orleans acquired the Miami Dolphins' first round pick (25th overall, Charles Grant), fourth round pick (125th overall, Keyuo Craver) and first round pick in the 2003 NFL draft (18th overall, subsequently traded to the Arizona Cardinals, Calvin Pace).
 Williams ended his tenure with the Saints with 3,129 rushing yards in three seasons.

 Neither the Redskins nor the Saints benefited from the trade greatly.
-The Redskins acquired Bailey and LaVar Arrington.
-Both were elected to the Pro Bowl.
-While the Redskins made the 1999 postseason, they failed to return until 2005.
+The Redskins acquired Bailey and LaVar Arrington and both were elected to the Pro Bowl, but after making the postseason in 1999, they failed to return until 2005.
 The Redskins later traded Bailey to the Denver Broncos for Clinton Portis.
+Part of this could be because of the new owner of the Redskins, Dan Snyder, who made Charley Casserly (The man who made the trade with New Orleans) resign as GM and replaced him with Vinny Cerrato.
 The Bears used the Saints' original first round pick to select Cade McNown, who had a 3–12 winning record in two seasons before he was released.

 Ditka ended his tenure with the Saints with a 15–33 win–loss record in three seasons.
 He did not coach again.
 When asked about the trade in 2010, Ditka said he would make it again.